fbpx

 Can I forcibly evict my sitting tenant?

 You should always speak to a property professional or your letting agent if you want to evict a tenant.
-They can help you avoid any pitfalls and ensure everything is done above board.
+They can help you avoid pitfalls and ensure everything is above board.

 What are my rights as a landlord with tenants in situ?

-You also have the right to sell the property whenever you like, but the tenants can only leave unless they choose to do so via a break clause in the AST agreement.
+You also have the right to sell the property whenever you like.
+But the tenants only have to leave if they choose to do so via a break clause in the AST agreement.

 Free cash offer within minutes, any condition, any location.